-- If you are expected to be released shortly, you will be allowed to wear your own clothes, if not you you will be given a jail jumpsuit.
+- If you are expected to be released shortly, you will be allowed to wear your own clothes, if not you will be given a jail jumpsuit.

 Have you been arrested and gone through jail intake?
 If you have, please tell us what happened.
 How long did you have to wait in the holding cell?
-What was you treatment like?
+What was your treatment like?
 Can you share any tips that will help others get through jail processing?

 Post A Comment